sdruskat/wssspe6-1-resosuma/slides.md

 Note:
 # - This is the original schematic that both Caroline & Rob and I started from
-# - Used by Dan in his talk at the SSI Collaborations Workshop in XXXTODO
+# - Used by Dan in his talk at the SSI Collaborations Workshop in March
-# - Very general nodes representing agents, and edges that cluster activity verbs
+# - It uses very general nodes representing agents, and edges that cluster activity verbs